MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-forms-advanced.md

 Create an APM SSO object for FBA SSO to back-end applications.

 Perform FBA SSO in client-initiated mode or BIG-IP-initiated mode.
 Both methods emulate a user sign-on by injecting credentials into the username and password tags.
-The form is then autosubmitted.
+The form is submitted.
 Users provide password to access an FBA application.
 The password is cached and reused for other FBA applications.

 1. Select **Access** > **Single Sign-on**.
 2. Select **Forms Based**.
 3. Select **Create**.
 4. For **Name**, enter a descriptive name.
 For example, Contoso\FBA\sso.
 5. For **Use SSO Template**, select **None**.
 6. For **Username Source**, enter the username source to prefill the password collection form.
-The default `session.sso.token.last.username` works well, because it has the signed-in user Microsoft Entra UPN.
+The default `session.sso.token.last.username` works well, because it has the signed-in user Microsoft Entra User Principal Name (UPN).
-7. For **Password Source**, keep the default `session.sso.token.last.password`, the APM variable BIG-IP uses to cache user passwords.
+7. For **Password Source**, keep the default `session.sso.token.last.password` the APM variable BIG-IP uses to cache user passwords.

    ![Screenshot of Name and Use SSO Template options under New SSO Configuration.](./media/f5-big-ip-forms-advanced/new-sso-configuration.png)